thereasonwhyy/Lim-Yuen-Ying/README.md

 merging meaning with message;
 a respite from life's race.
-Stick around and in good time, you'll journey with me as I improve my rhyme.
+Stick around and in good time, you will journey with me as I improve my rhyme.